Onekamm/onekamm.github.io/about.md

 key: page-about
 ---

-## Whoami
-I'm a cybersecurity enthusiast who is taking the steps to slowly get into Malware Research and reverse engineering.
-Living in London.
+Hey hey, my name is Kam!

+I'm a malware researcher and reverse engineering enthusiast, hoping to make this blog a display of my consistency and developing passion.

+I am deeply interested in vulnerability research and aim to gain and apply advanced security testing skills and concepts; while sharing, collaborating, and teaching others as I do.

+I'm on a never-ending learning journey and I hope you'll join me.

+Bounty Bounty, CTFs, Web-App Pentesting, Python Scripting for Cybersecurity.

+But past all the deep talk I love technology and gadgets.
+I've got way too many gaming mice and niche collectibles.

 ## Contact
-I'd love to connect and have a talk, feel free to reach out to me preferably through discord.
+I'd love to connect and get input and have discussions, feel free to reach out to me preferably through discord.
+Links below to all relevant :)